1amitos1/Shoplifting-Detection/README.md

 - Development
 Build prototype system ADS(Abuse detection system) for deploying models and test them in a real-time environment

-### Our Main goal - provide an automated solution for detecting cases of abuse of the elderly.

 ## Data collection
 ---